KTH/devops-course/contributions/demo/mwesslen-larasm-cjgst/README.md

 We propose a demonstration of how to create a simple React app using Firebase hosting and Cloud Functions to create app logic.
 The app will be hosted in a serverless manner.

 ## Related to DevOps ##
-* The server will use cloud functions that are being run in Firebase as opposed to the sersver itselfd
+* The server will use cloud functions that are being run in Firebase as opposed to the server itself
 * We will automatically deploy the main branch to Firebase

 ## Plan ##